-Whenever I begin a room makeover, I always start with paint.
-The wall color lays the foundation for the design and painting a room makes it feel fresh and new.
+Whenever I begin a room makeover, I always start with painting the walls.
+The wall color lays the foundation for the design and a fresh coat of paint makes it feel fresh and new.
 Today I am going to take you through how to paint a carpeted room in 5 easy steps.

 If you are new here, I am participating in the Spring One Room Challenge and updating my 7-year-old boy’s bedroom!
 Take a tour of his bedroom and check out my design plans here.
 The One Room Challenge is an online experience where designers, bloggers, and social media accounts renovate a space in their home and share all of the details throughout the 8-week process.
 It is a great way to get inspired and motivated to complete a project in your home.

 The walls don’t look too bad in the before picture of my son’s bedroom, but they were quite scuffed and yellowed from over the years.

-I planned to paint a fresh coat of white to brighten up the room.
+The plan is. to paint a fresh coat of white to brighten up the space.
 It is amazing what new paint on the ceiling walls, and trim can do to make a room feel like new!
 I chose a warm, neutral paint color for the base of my design – Alabaster by Sherwin Williams.

 My goal is to design a room that will allow him to grow up in this space without any major changes.
 I want him to feel inspired in this space that brings him joy.
 I will be adding elements of his personality with the decor in the bedroom that I will be sharing in the coming weeks.
 Let’s get started!

 How to Paint a Room with Carpeting